kristinemlarson/gnssrefl/tests/use_cases/use_gls1.md

 <img src="dailyavg-gls1-2.png" width="500"/>

-Questions:
+**Questions to think about:**

-* Why do you think the number of useable tracks drops drastically at various times in the year?
+* Why do the number of useable tracks drop drastically at various times in the year?

-* Why do you think the number of tracks retrieved in the summer days are consistently higher in number than in other times of the year?
+* Why are the number of tracks retrieved in the summer days consistently higher in number than in other times of the year?
+What is different about the surface in the summer of 2012?

 [A sample daily average RH file.](gls1_dailyRH.txt)